ncarusso/cracking-web-crawler/README.md

 # cracking-web-crawler
-Hash cracking web crawler for wordlist generation
+Web crawler and wordlist generation for hash cracking

 The bash web crawler has been created in order to better perform hash/password cracking attacks.
 This crawler takes an URL as an imput and generates a wordlist with all the words contained in the given site.
 This wordlist is then feed in well known cracking tools such us hashcat or john the ripper.